Mark Williams (snooker player): Early career

 Williams was born in Cwm, near Ebbw Vale, in the Welsh county of Gwent (now the county borough of Blaenau Gwent).
 He started playing snooker at an early age and won his first junior event when he was eleven years old; it was then that he decided to pursue a career as a snooker player.
 He scored his first century break when he was thirteen and had achieved his first maximum break by the time he was eighteen.
 As a schoolboy, he was also an amateur boxer but gave it up after being defeated.
-His father Dilwyn was a coal miner, and as a teenager Williams did a 12-hour shift down a mine.
+His father was a coal miner, and as a teenager, Williams did a 12-hour shift down a mine.

-In January 1991, Williams reached the final of the junior event at the World Masters but lost 16 to John Higgins.
-Later that year, he defeated Higgins 40 to win the British Under-16 title.
+In January 1991, Williams reached the final of the junior event at the World Masters but lost 1–6 to John Higgins.
+Later that year, he defeated Higgins 4–0 to win the British Under-16 title.
 Williams was one of 173 players who all turned professional in 1992.
 He finished his first season ranked 119th out of 595 professional players; the rankings were based on results over two seasons, and Williams was one of only four first-season professionals to be ranked within the top 128.
 Three years later, he had entered the top 16 in the world rankings.